JogaMiguelGames/GarryApplicationEngineOldJAE/README.md

 ## Description

-The **Java Application Engine (JAE)** is a platform designed to facilitate the development of applications in Java.
+The **Garry's Application Engine (GAE)** is a platform designed to facilitate the development of applications in Java.
 This engine, created by Garry, provides a set of features to streamline the development and deployment process.

 ## Dependencies